python/typing/docs/spec/distributing.rst

 The `typeshed project <https://github.com/python/typeshed>`_ contains type annotations for the standard library and a selection of third-party libraries that don't ship their own type annotations or stubs.
-Policies regarding the stubs collected there are decided separately and reported in the project's documentation.
+Policies regarding the stubs collected there are decided separately and described in the project's documentation.

 Type information in libraries